Donna Cooper, M.P.A., M.I.M., Executive Director

 Shirlee’s focus is to engage stakeholders in suburban counties to join the conversation of equitably funding area schools and encourage the expansion of high-quality early education.
 Prior to joining Children First in 2015, she managed the Child and Adult Care Food Program, serving family and group day care home providers throughout the Philadelphia region.
 She began her career in early childhood education with CCIS-North, where she enrolled subsidy-eligible children in the Child Care Matters initiative.
 She holds a Master of Social Work from the University of Pennsylvania’s School of Social Policy and Practice.
 Reach Shirlee at 215-563-5848 ext.
-341 or shirleeh at childrenfirstpa dot org.
+341 or shirleeh at childrenfirstpa.org.

 Maggie King, M.S.W., Health Advocacy Associate

 Amy J. Kobeta, M.P.A., Communications Director

-Amy brings decades of experience in advocacy communications and organizing.
-She was the Vice President of Arizona’s statewide child advocacy organization, Children’s Action Alliance, from 2007 to 2015 where she managed traditional and social media, website and publication design, and advocacy materials.
-She also ran the Children’s Action Alliance Leadership Academy, which taught communications and lobbying skills to emerging leaders.
+Amy was the Vice President of Arizona’s statewide child advocacy organization, Children’s Action Alliance, from 2007 to 2015 where she managed all print, broadcast, and social media, website and publication design, and advocacy materials.
+She also ran the Children’s Action Alliance Leadership Academy, which taught communications and lobbying skills to emerging child advocacy leaders.
 For eight years, Amy served on the Phoenix Union High School Governing Board, providing citizen oversight of district’s policies and $26 million annual budget, and authorizing programs and policies to improve the performance of approximately 27,000 students and 3,000 staff.
-She has a Master of Public Administration degree from New York University/University College London, and moved to East Kensington in October 2020.
+She has a Master of Public Administration degree from New York University/University College London, and lives in East Kensington.
 Reach Amy at 215-563-5848 ext.
-231 or amyk at childrenfirstpa dot org.
+231 or amyk at childrenfirstpa.org.